-In October 2005, the Commission was given the authority, under BOCC Resolution No. 05-169, to recommend salary adjustments to the District Attorney's salary in future years.
-Included in the BOCC Resolution No. 05-169 was a provision that the District Attorney receive the annual cost of living increases, base on the total salary granted to other management staff in the County.
+In October 2005, the Salary Commission was given the authority, under BOCC Resolution No. 05-169, to recommend salary adjustments to the District Attorney's salary in future years.
+Included in the BOCC Resolution No. 05-169 was a provision that the District Attorney receive the annual cost of living increases, based on the total salary granted to other non-represented staff in the County.